Yingxiu-Chang/MulVPRL/README.md

-# Multi-Supervised Contrastive Prospective Learning (MulSCPL) for Visual-based Mapless UAV Indoor Autonomous Navigation
+# Multi-task Visual Prospective Representation Learning (MulVPRL) for Visual-based Mapless UAV Indoor Autonomous Navigation
-This repository contains the trained MulSCPL model, codes for UAV control policy and experimental videos.
+This repository contains the trained MulVPRL model, codes for UAV control policy and experimental videos.

 ## Videos
 Videos are availabel from [here](https://youtu.be/dcDI5X-VHJY) for real-world experiments.

 ## Introduction
-The MulSCPL aims to simultaneously learn the prospective regression-aware and classification-aware representations based on contrastive learning for Visual-based Mapless UAV Indoor Autonomous Navigation.
+The MulVPRL aims to simultaneously learn the prospective regression-aware and classification-aware representations based on contrastive learning for Visual-based Mapless UAV Indoor Autonomous Navigation.
 The experiments were conducted in real-world environments upon Nano-UAV (Crazyflie).
-We released our trained MulSCPL model along with codes for convenient verification and shared the recorded videos.
+We released our trained MulVPRL model along with codes for convenient verification and shared the recorded videos.

 ## Running the code
 ### Requirements